ShubbeLeontij/sightgenerator/README-EN.md

 -------

 The project supports presets created in the in-game sight editing menu.
-After saving, they will be located in WarThunder/UserSights/tank_sight_presets/.
 You can select a saved preset using the button in the settings menu - when launched it will be applied to tanks where no other sight with preset was selected.
 Thus, when entering the game, all sights will be selected, you only need to go to the in-game menu if you need a different sight.

 This is implemented by editing the global.blk file linked to your account.
 It is located at ~/.config/WarThunder/Saves/account-id/production/ for Linux and MacOS or Documents/My Games/WarThunder/Saves/account-id/production/ for Windows.
-If you have several account-id folders, delete all of them except the [account](https://api.thunderinsights.dk/docs#/users/get_user_direct_v1_users_direct__userid__get) to which you want to link the sight selection - when you log in to an account with a deleted Saves/account-id/ folder, it will be restored from the cloud.
+You can get your ID at https://store.gaijin.net/user.php.
 Also, to avoid accidental changes and bugs from this project, it is recommended to make a backup of global.blk (or better the entire Saves folder) before launching the program.

 To clear sight preset bindings, use the Clear Bindings button in the main menu.